Skip to main content

 Why it matters

-Monitoring BMI matters because it serves as a crucial early indicator for potential health risks associated with weight.
+Monitoring BMI matters because it serves as an early indicator for potential health risks associated with weight.
 A BMI outside the 'normal' range can signal an increased risk for various conditions, including heart disease, type 2 diabetes, certain cancers, and musculoskeletal problems, prompting further medical evaluation and lifestyle adjustments.

 How it works